Home / Itinerary

 Expected Climatemostly comfortable, windy and cold on the plateau, humid in the basin, rain is possible

-Physical Requirementsmostly easy, demanding but optional on certain part
+Physical Requirementsmostly easy, demanding, but optional on certain parts

 Accommodationvery comfortable